Lekkie/hsm-emulator/README.md

-[hsmsim](http://github.com/leachbj/hsmsim) is a simple HSM simulator providing a number of commands compatible with a Thales 8000/9000 HSM.
+HSM Simulator is a simple HSM simulator providing a number of commands compatible with a Thales 8000/9000 HSM.
+It is based on the work done by [hsmsim](http://github.com/leachbj/hsmsim) and I extended to support a couple more commands.
 The simulator only supports a small number of commands and can only use test LMKs so should not be considered a replacement for a real HSM however it may be useful during a development of software that interacts with a HSM.

 ## Quick start